 ECU provides access to flexible working arrangements (FWA) for its employees to support work and life balance.
 Requests for FWA are made after discussion between employee and manager, subject to the operational requirements of the immediate working area.
-ECU offers various types of FWA, and the Human Resources Service Centre (HRSC) website provides a suite of resources to support individual staff, managers and teams in its application and management.
+Various types of FWA are offered at ECU and the Human Resources Service Centre (HRSC) website provides a suite of resources to support individual staff, managers and teams in its application and management.